oOo0oOo/lean-scribe/example_scribe_folder/default_prompts/progress_in_proof.md

+{% scribe %}
-{% scribe "Make progress in a proof: Write a single line of Lean 4." %}
+description: Make progress in a proof: Write a single line of Lean 4.
+post_processing: process_code_reply.md
+{% endscribe %}

 # Make Progress in a Proof